truecharts/public/charts/stable/paperless-ngx/docs/how-to.md

 Paperless-ngx offers a helpful [best practices guide](https://docs.paperless-ngx.com/usage/#basic-searching) as a starting point, as well as a recommended workflow a little further along on that same page.

-## Support

-- You can reach us using [Discord](https://discord.gg/tVsPTHWTtr) for real-time feedback and support.
-- If you found a bug in our chart, open a [GitHub issue](https://github.com/truecharts/apps/issues/new/choose).